hritvi/Ethena/README.md

 ## Set-Up Instructions

 1. You need to have an updated node version
-2. npm install -g etheriumjs-testrpc
+2. npm install -g ganache-cli
 3. cd to the project directory
 4. npm install
 5. run the testrpc server at the default port and 1234 on two different terminal instances
-- testrpc --port 1234
+- ganache-cli --port 1234
-- testrpc
+- ganache-cli
 6. now run - npm start

 ## Sample credentials